esraahefny3/LifeSavingTeam-Blood-donation-website-/readMe.txt

- This is a blood donation website developed as a trial to solve Life saving team of resala charity organization who need a system to manage donators data.
+ This is a blood donation website developed as a trial to solve a proplem of Life saving team of resala charity organization who needs a system to manage donators data.
-The website developed using php,jQuery and Bootstrap
+The website was developed using php,jQuery and Bootstrap.